 It was strange.
 In an hour or two, we could see daylight coming through the entrance to the cave.
 I had felt like, originally, it'd taken me something like six hours to get to the point I was.
 Maybe it was just because I'd been tired.

 Part of my brain translated it.
 Idiot.
-I ignored that my mind, pushing it down, shutting it up.
+I ignored that part, pushing it down.
+It only seemed to back my theory that I was not in my right mind.